MiteshPuthran/python_analysis/Final Project/README.md

 3. Selecting the date range for the collisions.
 4. Inserting the data into the dataframe with the borough, vehicle type and the corresponding number of people that were killed by the collision.
 5. Saving the data from the dataframe to a CSV file.
-6. Plotting a graph to display the factors for the same.
+6. Plotting a graph to display the vehicle type and number of people killed in each borough for the same.
+7. Saving the plotted graph as a PNG file.
 #### Outputs of Analysis:
 1. [CSV File - Vehicle.csv](https://github.com/MITESHPUTHRANNEU/puthran_mitesh_spring2017/tree/master/Final%20Project/GeneratedCSV).
 2. [Plot Files - Vehicle.png](https://github.com/MITESHPUTHRANNEU/puthran_mitesh_spring2017/tree/master/Final%20Project/GeneratedImages).